 kṛṣṇa vastu haya cāri dharme paricita

 nāma rūpa guṇa karma anādi vihita

-(3) An object (vastu) is known by its name, form, qualities, and actions.
-Kṛṣṇa is the parama–vastu (Supreme Object).
-Therefore, His name, form, qualities, and pastimes are the four attributes that reveal him.
-That which lacks identity cannot be recognised.
-For example, Brahman – Brahman is said to be devoid of qualities, thus Brahman is not a vastu.
-Bhagavata-tattva is the only exception and is definable in this way.
+(3) An object (vastu) is known by its name, form, qualities and actions.
+Kṛṣṇa is the parama-vastu (Supreme Object).
+Therefore, His name, form, qualities and pastimes are the four attributes that reveal him.
+That which lacks identity cannot be recognised – Brahman, for example.
+Brahman is said to be devoid of qualities, thus Brahman is not a vastu.
+Bhagavat-tattva is the only exception and is definable in this way.

 (The Holy Name is Eternally Perfect)